codepath/android_guides/Automated-Builds-with-Gradle-and-Jenkins-CI.md

     $ mkdir downloads
     $ cd downloads

-## Set Up the Android Environment
+### Set Up the Android Environment
 Now download the Android SDK without Eclipse bundled.
-Go to [Android SDK](http://developer.android.com/sdk/index.html) and copy the URL to the the SDK Tools Only download that's appropriate for your build machine OS.
+Go to [Android SDK](http://developer.android.com/sdk/index.html) and copy the URL for the **SDK Tools Only** download that's appropriate for your build machine OS.

 SCREENSHOT: download_sdk_tools.png

 In a shell on your build machine, `wget` the correct SDK URL:

     $ wget http://dl.google.com/android/android-sdk_r22.6.2-macosx.zip

 Also download the Gradle binary.
 Remember, you want Gradle 1.6.

     $ wget https://services.gradle.org/distributions/gradle-1.6-bin.zip'

 Unzip both of these directories and place the contents in their own locations within your home directory.
 The directory names can be anything you like, but I like the following setup:

 SCREENSHOT: directories

 The Gradle binary is in `/Users/ciandroid/bin/` and the Android SDK is in `/Users/ciandroid/src/`.

-Now it's time to set your build environment's PATH variable and other variables that Jenkins will use to locate Android and Gradle.
+Now it's time to set your build environment's `PATH` variable and other variables that Jenkins will use to locate Android and Gradle.

-Change to your CI environment's home directory (`ciandroid` home dir) and edit your .bash_profile file.

-(If you're not using bash, edit the right config file for your environment.)
+`cd` to your CI environment's home directory (`ciandroid` home dir) and edit your `.bash_profile` file.
+If you're not using bash, edit the right config file for your environment.

-Make your `.bash_profile` look like the following, replacing paths as needed for your OS:
+Make your `.bash_profile` look like the following, replacing paths as needed:

     # Android
     export ANDROID_HOME=/Users/ciandroid/android-sdk-macosx